Ceasari/digits_recognition/README.md

 ## Usage

-We created a simple [telegram bot](https://github.com/Ceasari/OD_bot/) that can recieve images and returning orginal image with bounding boxes and labes of digits.
+We created a simple [telegram bot](https://github.com/Ceasari/OD_bot/) that can recieve images and returning original image with bounding boxes and labes of digits.

 ## Example of dataset